-96% of birds needs insects, not just nectar or seeds, to raise their young.
+WHY Native Plants?
+96% of terrestrial birds needs insects, especially caterpillars, not just nectar or seeds, to raise their young.

-As Tallamy explains, the untouched wild places in the U.S. cannot by themselves support the native birds, bees, butterflies, and other creatures that are essential to life on earth as we know it.
+As Tallamy explains, the untouched wild places in the U.S. are disappearing fast.
+They cannot by themselves support the native birds, bees, butterflies, and other creatures that are essential to life on earth as we know it.
 We must use our gardens and landscaped areas.

 Every time you plant a native plant, you do your share toward this critical task.